 Another approach is to use an eyepiece reticle with concentric circles, each denoting a different guiding tolerance.
 If you can keep the star inside the appropriate circle, you know that all is well.
 For this approach to work, however, you have to know the guiding tolerance for your particular photographic setup and which circle on the reticle this corresponds to.
 Guiding tolerances are usually very tight, so most astrophotographers simply prefer to guide as accurately as they possibly can and hope it's good enough.

 One often overlooked approach is the projection reticle.
 This device superposes a reticle's image onto the view in an ordinary eyepiece.
 Some designs have a 3x Barlow lens built in to allow the use of medium-power eyepieces that have comfortable eye relief.
 Another advantage is that the reticle's image can be moved around the field to align on a guidestar; you don't have to move the whole telescope to the star.
 This allows more flexibility in aiming and composing your photographs.

 Reticle illuminators today are a vast improvement over the incandescent bulbs with their tangles of wires that were the rule in the past.
 Today's standard illuminator is a dim, red LED (light-emitting diode) that draws only a tiny current from a small battery that's right inside the eyepiece unit itself.
 The brightness should be adjustable so you can set it to the best level for any guidestar.
 One of the latest and greatest improvements is the blinking LED, which gives you alternate views of the guidestar with and without the cross hairs.
-This allows much fainter stars to be used for guiding.
+This allows much fainter stars to be used for guiding a telescope for imaging.

 Through the Telescope